ymunemasa/data-tutorials/tutorials/hortonworks/orc-with-spark/tutorial.md

 Use the command below to launch the Scala REPL for Apache Spark:

-    ./bin/spark-shell --master yarn-client --driver-memory 512m --executor-memory 512m
+    spark-shell --master yarn-client --driver-memory 512m --executor-memory 512m

 ![](/assets/orc-with-spark/Screenshot%202015-05-28%2008.53.08.png?dl=1)

 Notice it is already starting with Hive integration as we have preconfigured it on the Hortonworks Sandbox.

-Before we get started with the actual analytics lets import some of the libraries we are going to use below.
+Before we get started with the actual analytics let's import some of the libraries we are going to use below.

     import org.apache.spark.sql.hive.orc._
     import org.apache.spark.sql._